 Phi Delta Kappa is an international professional education association.
 Our local chapter is UNO PDK chapter #0116.
 UNO PDK strives to offer professional development support of educational leaders through quality events and conversations and supports metro-area research.
 Learn more about UNO PDK >>

-TIES is a collaborative of the Journal of Curriculum, Teaching, Learning, and Leadership in Education, Phi Delta Kappa #0116, and the Center for Faculty Excellence.
+TIES is a collaborative of the Journal of Curriculum, Teaching, Learning, and Leadership in Education and Phi Delta Kappa #0116.

 Our Campus.
 Otherwise Known as Omaha.